mvsanghvi/Lit-Review/Innate Immunity/PRRs in Innate Immunity.md

 				- Resulting domains remain connected to each other
 					- Allows receptor dimers to form and function properly
 						- Intact receptors still recognize PAMPs, but can't trigger the signaling cascade
-- TLR 1, 2, 6 form heterodimers with each other through which to recognize mainly triacylated lipopeptides and diacylated lipopeptides
+- TLR 1, 2, 6 form heterodimers with each other through which to recognize mainly tri-acylated lipopeptides and diacylated lipopeptides
 	- TLR1/2 or TLR2/6
 	- TLR2 alone presents widest range of detectable ligands:
 		a. bacterial proteins